giraycoskun/giraycoskun.dev/docs/developers-notebook/starting-python-project.md

 ---

 This how I start my projects so note to myself.
-IT includes topics on dependency management, linting/formatting, logging, documentation, dockerization
+It includes/will include topics on dependency management, linting/formatting, logging, documentation, dockerizationç

 ## Required Tools
 ---